General E46 Forum

 The battery may have died because the alternator isn't charging it.

 To test the alternator, first start the car by charging the battery, by jump start, or push start.
 Measure battery voltage with the engine running, it should be close to 14V, or slightly over.

 If the battery and alternator are OK, but voltage is low at the starter, there could be a loose, or corroded connection in the electrical system, causing a voltage drop.

-The ground strap under the engine on the passenger side, or battery terminals are suspect.
+Check the ground strap under the engine on the passenger side and the battery terminals.

 d, Parasitic draw